What I learned from my miscarriage

 The story of my miscarriage

 We conceived our first baby while being on holidays on Menorca.
 It wasn`t really planned, nor were we consciously “trying”.
 Yes, we had been talking about starting a family for a long time, but as long as I was still experiencing painful periods, I didn`t feel ready, because painful periods indicate hormonal imbalance and thus non-ideal fertility.
-However, my last three cycles had been pain-free, and so I took a chance.
+However, my last three cycles had been more or less pain-free, and so I just took the risk on the last of my fertile days.
 I didn`t really think it would work out immediately, however, 7-10 days later I could feel an unusual pinching in my uterus, and suspected, that this was “implantation” pain.
 My breasts started to hurt and I got some pimples as well.
 For another week I was waiting impatiently, before taking a pregnancy test, which confirmed what I already knew.

 All this time I didn`t share with my partner, because his birthday was coming up, and I was planning a special surprise.
 And boy, what a surprise it turned out to be!
 We were so happy and excited, that we couldn`t wait to share the news with some friends immediately.
 We surprised our parents with “grandma” and “grandpa” mugs a bit later.
 We started a baby diary, in which we wrote to the baby every day.
 I had printed out a day-by-day pregnancy calendar to follow the changes going on inside of me.
 I was feeling well overall, maybe a bit more tired, but no real nausea, just a bit of aversion against some foods I usually eat.
 We wanted a low-intervention pregnancy, so I didn`t go to the gynecologist right away, but rather made a midwife appointment for a Tuesday, at 9.5 weeks.